Abednego-py/Rest-Country-Api-with-theme-Switcher-react-app/README.md

-# Getting Started with Create React App
+# Rest Country React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app pulls data from a countries API and displays it dynamically.
+Users can view details of a country when they click on any country flag

 The project uses a rest api